 CLEAR has an annual membership fee of $179, or ~$15 per month.
 You can add an adult family member for $50 per year and your children can come through with you free.

-But you can try CLEAR free for 6 months if you have a Visa Signature card like the Chase Sapphire Preferred or Citi Hilton HHonors Reserve.
+But you can try CLEAR free for 6 months if you have a Visa Signature card like the Chase Sapphire Preferred or Citi Hilton HHonors Reserve Card.
 Then you’ll get $60 off the annual rate once your membership renews.

 To check if you have a Visa Signature card, look for the word “Signature” under the Visa logo on your card.